Speed up Windows 10 Upgrade Process – Task Sequence Vs. Servicing

 How to Speed up Windows 10 Upgrade Process using Windows servicing?

 This post will focus only on the Windows setup process to override the default priority.
-We need to use the Setupconfig.ini file while using Windows 10 servicing approach.
+We need to use the Setupconfig.ini file while using the Windows 10 servicing approach.

 What is Setupconfig.ini?